CHRONIC DISEASE MANAGEMENT

 Step 1:

 Visit your GP who will assess whether you have a mental health disorder and whether the preparation of a GP Mental Health Treatment Plan is appropriate for you, given your health care needs and circumstances.
-If you are diagnosed as having a mental disorder, your GP will determine whether management thought a GP Mental Health Treatment Plan is appropriate.
 If so, together you will complete a GP Mental Health Treatment Plan.
+These can take some time, so please understand if your doctor needs to schedule another appointment to complete it.
 Sometimes it may be necessary to refer you to a psychiatrist or paediatrican for an assessment and diagnosis.
-This will help identify appropriate health care professionals for your needs.

 Step 2: